 Over exfoliation: Chiu says the first thing to remember is that you should never be exfoliating every day.
 “I prefer chemical exfoliators to physical exfoliators, and don’t use several products that exfoliate in your regime–stick to one,” she says.

-Ceramides, on the other hand, are a natural oily wax that already exists in your skin that help your skin keep water in and regulate cells.
+Ceramides, on the other hand, are a natural oily wax that already exist in your skin that help your skin keep water in and regulate cells.
 They can also help retain your natural skin barrier, which is super important when you’re dealing with redness.
-One of our favorite cleansers is the Benton Honest Cleansing Foam, which has ceramide-3 and botanical extracts like rose extract olive fruit oil to seriously calm skin.
+You can find them in the Re:P Phytocell Cell Moisture All in One Essence, along with edelweiss extract to target inflammation.

 Both Chiu and Zeichner recommend products with licorice root extract and niacinamide (a vitamin B3 component) to further calm inflammation.
-Here’s a great cure to super-irritated skin: Slap on the Klairs Rich Moist Soothing Mask—a sheet mask infused with licorice root extract and made with pure organic cotton to relieve all sensitive skin types.
-Then, give your skin an extra dosage of hydration by spritzing it with the Missha Time Revolution First Treatment Essence.
-One of it’s main ingredients in niacinamide and it contains 80% fermented yeast concentrate.
-All you need to know about that is that this means this essence is super good at repairing your skin’s barrier (which, if you remember, is really important to reducing your redness).
+Here’s a great cure to super-irritated skin: Slap on the Klairs Rich Moist Soothing Mask—a sheet mask infused with licorice root extract, along with centella asiatica and aloe vera and made with pure organic cotton to relieve all sensitive skin types.
+Then, give your skin an extra dosage of hydration by spritzing it with the Acwell Licorice pH Balancing Essence Mist.
+Its milky texture coats skin in a blanket of hydration, and the formula, that contains licorice root extract, centella asiatica and bamboo water, is brightening, soothing, and moisture-locking.